 PSY 315 SOCIAL PSYCHOLOGY introduces basic concepts of social psychology, leadership as an aspect of social power, small group behavior, communication, development of attitudes and interactional dynamics.
-Prerequisites: PSY 101, PSY 222 or 223 or 230, and PSY 201.
+Prerequisites: PSY 101, PSY 201 and 221 or PSY 222 or 223 or 230.
 3 credits.